toddamoda/pyyxellsfgffg/docs/source/models.rst

 purpose.

-Models are Python functions, which need to have a Detector object defined as their input argument and as a return value.
+Models are Python functions, which need to have a Detector object defined as their input argument.
 The model function has to be registered in Pyxel model registry and added to the YAML configuration file.
 Then the function is automatically called by Pyxel inside a loop of its model level and the Detector object is passed to it.
-The model modifies this Detector object and returns it for the next models in the pipeline.
+The model modifies this Detector object which can be also used by the next models in the pipeline.

 This object can be a general,  a CCD or a CMOS type Detector object, whether if the model is supposed to simulate a general (e.g. cosmic rays),